Table of Contents

 As well, both HBase and Cassandra have special features that help prevent data loss.
 This is possible due to the replication mode.

-Now that we’ve observed HBase and Cassandra and their similar features, it’s time to see how they differ.
+Now that we’ve observed HBase vs Cassandra and their similar features, it’s time to see how they differ.

 Both Cassandra and HBase are column family based stores, which are based on Google BigTable principles.